martinit18/nested_fit/README.md

       exponential part.
       Extraction of live points values in case of non-convergence
- - 2.1  Add of "Rocking curve" profile that uses external simulated data and FITPACK routines for the use of smothed B-splines
+ - 2.1  Add of "Rocking curve" profile that uses external simulated data and FITPACK routines for the use of smoothed B-splines
- - 2.0  Treatment of data with error bars becomes possible No errorbars: Likelihood with Poisson distribution Errorbars   : Likelihood with Gaussian distribution
+ - 2.0  Treatment of data with error bars becomes possible No error bars: Likelihood with Poisson distribution Error bars   : Likelihood with Gaussian distribution
  - 1.0  Add of Shirley background for photoemission spectra Add of data output for mean and median parameter values (in addition to max likelihood values) Parallelization is back but only for the likelihood calculation otherwise it sucks (most of the time)